sehHeiden/WebProcessing-StandardisedGISAnalysesforCableRoutePlanning/src/documentation_cost_raster_generation.md

 # Computation
 Each Rule will be converted into a rule wise layer raster.
 After computing the Raster for each Rule.
-The Maximum value for all Rasters (except for the BASE-Raster) is computed.
+The Maximum value for all Raster (except for the BASE-Raster) is computed.
 This Maximum-Values are written on top of the Result-Raster of the Basis-Rule.
 This result is taken as cost raster.